microsoft/winget-cli/doc/specs/#674 - PowerShell cmdlets.md

 Uninstall-WinGetPackage
 ```

+**Example**

->Note: One example below could be executed to remove all packages with "xbox" in their name, or in other metadata fields provided in the manifest.
+>Note: The example below could be executed to remove all packages with "xbox" in their name, or in other metadata fields provided in the manifest (assumes there is a match with the installed package in a configured source).

 ```PowerShell
 Get-WingetPackage xbox | UninstallWingetPackage
 ```

+---

 ### Client command `winget hash`